 Some appear to be green with yellow spots.
 Others have a yellow stripe along the back and along each side, and black splodges on each segment.

 Some have been found with a red spot on the tail, (perhaps distracting predators away from the vulnerable head).
-It seems that successive instars of the caterpillars have somewhat different colour patterns.
+The answer is that successive instars of the caterpillars have somewhat different colour patterns.

 The caterpillars grow to a length of about 4 cms.

-The species is found across south-east Asia, from India to Japan, including
+The species is found across south-east Asia including

 and in Australia in